jheare/fish310/lab_syll.md

 Teaching Assistants    Jake Heare and Claire Olson

-Email                           jheare@uw.edu, che625@uw.edu
+Jessica Blanchette and Hannah Wear

-Phone                          (206) 616-6341
+Email                           setup catalyst mail that goes to all

-Office                          FTR 132 (Jake) and FTR 134 (Claire)
+~~Office                          FTR 132 (Jake) and FTR 134 (Claire) ~~

 **Attendance**: This is a laboratory course so attendance is required.
 If you cannot attend the lab session because of illness or emergency, please **call or email before class**.
-There are three field trips for this lab course.
+There are two field trips for this lab course.
 One required field trip takes place during regularly scheduled lab time, but will be a late return.
-Two **weekend field trips** are scheduled and **attendance to one of these trips is mandatory** (but you are encouraged to and may attend both).
+One **weekend field trip (May 17)** is scheduled and **attendance to this trip is mandatory** (but you are encouraged to and may attend both).

 **Grades**: The lab part of the course is worth 30% of your total grade.

-                        Lab Worksheets                      10%
+                        Lab Worksheets/Exams                      10%

                         Lab Report:                             10%